-In 2009 Tonga developed the Tonga Energy Road Map 2010-2020: Ten Year Road Map to Reduce Tonga’s Vulnerability to Oil Price shocks and Achieve an Increase in Quality Access to Modern Energy Services in an Environmentally Sustainable Manner, known as the TERM.
-The goal of the TERM was to create an approach to reduce Tonga’s dependence on fossil fuels through cost effective and sustainable efforts.
-The process to develop the TERM was a joint effort among the Government of Tonga, the electricity generator and distributor Tonga Power Limited (TPL) and other development partners.
+In 2009, Tonga developed the Tonga Energy Road Map 2010-2020: Ten Year Road Map to Reduce Tonga’s Vulnerability to Oil Price shocks and Achieve an Increase in Quality Access to Modern Energy Services in an Environmentally Sustainable Manner, known as the TERM.
+The goal was to create an approach to reduce Tonga’s dependence on fossil fuels through cost-effective and sustainable efforts.
+The process to develop the TERM was a joint effort of the Government of Tonga, the electricity generator and distributor Tonga Power Limited (TPL), and other development partners.
 The TERM focuses on electric energy efficiency, improving supply chains to reduce price fluctuation of imported products, reducing greenhouse gas (GHG) emissions and improving national energy security.
 The TERM establishes a goal of approving a policy to supply 50% of electricity generation through renewable resources by 2012.
-The TERM includes improvements in petroleum supply chain to reduce the price and price fluctuation of imported petroleum products; efficiency of conversion of petroleum to electricity (i.e., increases in efficiency and reduced losses at TPL); efficiency of conversion of electricity into consumer electricity services (demand side management measures); and replacing a portion of current or future grid-based generation with renewable energy.
+It also includes improvements in the petroleum supply chain to reduce the price and price fluctuations of imported petroleum products; efficiency of conversion of petroleum to electricity (i.e. increases in efficiency and reduced losses at TPL); efficiency of conversion of electricity into consumer electricity services (demand side management measures); and replacing a portion of current or future grid-based generation with renewable energy.
 Transportation is not a focus of the TERM.

-Policies and initiatives that have been implemented since the creation of the TERM are as follows:
+Policies and initiatives that have been implemented since the creation of the TERM are listed below.